WIC Nutrition Program

 - Infants and children up to the age of five, including adopted and foster children.

-- Fathers may apply for their children.
+- Non-birthing parents or guardians may apply for their children.

 How do I apply?

-Getting WIC benefits is simple.
-Call your nearest WIC office to make an appointment.
+You can call your nearest WIC office to make an appointment.
 Your first appointment will take about an hour of your time – an hour that can benefit you and your children for the rest of your lives.

 WIC Prescreening Tool